Welcome

 Roles and responsibilities

-The equality link governor is Eirini Bailey.
-She will:
+The equality link governor is Eirini Bayley who is responsible for:

-• Meet with the designated member of staff for equality every term, and other relevant staff members, to discuss any issues and how these are being addressed
+• Meeting with the designated member of staff for equality every term, and other relevant staff members, to discuss any issues and how these are being addressed.

-• Ensure they’re familiar with all relevant legislation and the contents of this document
+• Ensuring that they are familiar with all relevant legislation and the contents of this document.

-• Report back to the full Governing Body regarding any issues
+• Reporting back to the full governing board regarding any issues regarding equality

-The designated member of staff for equality will:
+The designated member of staff for equality is Mrs Donegan and she will:

 • Support the headteacher in promoting knowledge and understanding of the equality objectives amongst staff and pupils